isomerpages/moe-necrg/_assembly-programmes/Land Transport Authority/Path Safety Programme.md

 •    A 25-minute assembly talk on safe path sharing; and
 •    A 45-minute Confidence on Wheels session to learn best practices when riding an active mobility device (e.g. bicycle).

-You can choose the module(s) that best suit your school’s needs, or organise all three modules for the complete experience.
+You can choose the module(s) that best suit your school’s needs, or organise all modules for the complete experience.
 Self-help resources (in the form of slides and videos), adapted from the talk, are also available for school’s use.

 **Details**